SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 track products by two different types of barcode.
 Some products are labeled with 1D barcodes in UPC format, which uses the numbers ``0`` to ``9``.
-Each barcode has a “number system” digit, followed by five “manufacturer code” digits and five “product code” digits.
+Each barcode has a number system digit, followed by five manufacturer code digits and five product code digits.
-These are followed by a “check” digit to verify that the code has been scanned correctly:
+These are followed by a check digit to verify that the code has been scanned correctly:

 .. image:: ../images/barcode_UPC_2x.png
    :align: center